ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

     #### **Cable Assembly Manufacturer**

     Assembly Solutions is a UK leading manufacturer of Cable Assembly & Cable Preparation Services.
+We're an award winning Bolton based family business, fully accredited to the Quality International Standards of **ISO 9001** and **ISO 45001**.

-    **We are accredited to the International Standards of ISO 9001 and ISO 45001.**
+    From simple cable assemblies through to large heavy duty cable prepared assemblies seen on our cable assembly video, we are fully equipped to manufacturer any type of electrical cable requirement.
+Our highly skilled wiring operating team are fully trained to the IPC Cable Assembly Standards, proving their quality in all cable assembly production processes; crimping, soldering, tinning and understanding acceptable tolerances set by the customer.

-    We're an award winning manufacturer based in Bolton and have a skilful team of 70 staff who help produce over 1,000 cable assemblies per week.
-Our friendly and focused operators are fully trained to the Cable Assembly Standards of IPC on all cable assembly production processes including; crimping, soldering, tinning and understanding acceptable tolerances set by the customer.
+    #### **Our Cable Assembly Services**

-    #### **Cable Assemblies**
+    We manufacture a wide range range of custom-made Cable Assembly products, from Automotive Electric Vehicle Battery Cables, through to Heavy Duty Machinery Equipment Power Cable Assemblies.

-    Our cable assembly UK products are delivered on a fast four week delivery, from receipt of sample approval.
-We make a cable assembly sample for all new products to ensure that the customer is 100% satisfied and happy for us to commence with full volume production.
-We work to only the highest quality standards and proud that all our cable assemblies are manufactured in our family run British Bolton factory.
+    Every cable assembly batch is made exact to customer specification and passes through a precise Quality Inspection and 100% electrical test to ensure accuracy and reliability before being packed and despatched.
+We pride ourselves on providing a highly efficient and cost-effective service, where all our cable assembly products are manufactured competitively and on a fast turnaround.
   second: >-
     #### **Video: Cable Assembly**